 The recommended method for downloading data is using the Download Script.
 This allows one to easily download to computers that do not have web browsers available (e.g. processing environments).
-Save the script to your Linux or Mac, add execute rights, run it, and then unpack the obtained tar files:
+Save the script to your Linux or Mac, add execute rights, run it.
+After a successful download, the script will allow you to unpack the tar files directly.